-It takes courage to succeed in just about anything worthwhile. courage to persevere, courage to overcome, courage to not lose faith in your dreams in the face of life’s inevitable setbacks.
+It takes courage to succeed in just about anything worthwhile.
+The courage to persevere, the courage to overcome, and the courage to not lose faith in your dreams in the face of life’s inevitable setbacks.
 A tremendous amount of courage is required to venture forth from ground zero after a failed marriage.

 There is a small but significant characteristic in people who are able to refocus, hit their stride and reach new heights versus those who dwell in the past.

 Positive and negative mindsets are basic ideologies and mainly deal with surface issues in conscious awareness.
 When ignored long enough, these emotions can produce serious physical symptoms in order to be heard.

 Our buried emotions have a direct impact on how we feel in general and on our overall health, which is why it is so important to move through each stage and ultimately into acceptance and peace.

 From my many years of experience advising clients during and after divorce, there are many similar instances in which divorcees go wrong, and 10 common emotional phases that each person deals with, in one form or another.
 Some move rather quickly through each stage while others get stuck in one stage for months or even years.
 These are what I believe to be the dominant emotional stages of divorce: